-The postgraduate study at Plymouth University has provided me with a chance to conduct my academic research in geophysics in Cyprus.
+The postgraduate study at the University of Plymouth has provided me with a chance to conduct my academic research in geophysics in Cyprus.
 It was an invaluable experience for me and I enjoyed being in the field a lot.
 This experience equipped me with the necessary skills to develop my career as an exploration geologist in the field and in the mining industry.

 What is your favourite memory of studying at Plymouth?

-The most memorable moment during my degree at Plymouth University is definitely doing my research in Cyprus.
-There, I collected first-hand data in the field, during the hot Mediterranean summer, under the supervision of professors and tutors from Plymouth University.
+The most memorable moment during my degree at the University of Plymouth is definitely doing my research in Cyprus.
+There, I collected first-hand data in the field, during the hot Mediterranean summer, under the supervision of professors and tutors from the University.
 It was hard, but I learnt a lot during the trip and had great fun as well.

 I would absolutely recommend others to undertake a course at Plymouth University, especially if your study is related to marine subjects.
 It is a perfect place to study marine sciences, easy access to the sea, with opportunities across the world, and specific support to students interested in marine study.

 Is there anything else which you would like to share with our current students?

 Yes.
 Try to make the best use of your time whilst studying at the University of Plymouth and explore as much as possible.
 You will be able to discover the thing or the subject that interests you most: and that will mark the best time of your university life.

 Inspired by this story?

 For more information about our range of courses within the School of Biological and Marine Sciences please visit the school page.

 If you would like to find out what other relevant alumni are currently doing, please visit the marine, earth, geography and environment interest area.